ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Added parameters to indicate the encoding of authentication credentials.

-* Challenge-response for proof-of-possession of signature keys (Section 4).
+* Challenge-response for proof of possession of signature keys (Section 4).

 * Renamed 'key_info' parameter to 'sign_info'; updated its format; extended to include also parameters of the signature key (Section 4.1).